openvinotoolkit/open_model_zoo/demos/image_processing_demo/cpp/README.md

 ## Demo Output

-The demo uses OpenCV to display and writing the resulting images.
+The demo uses OpenCV to display and write the resulting images.

 > **NOTE**: On VPU devices (Intel® Movidius™ Neural Compute Stick, Intel® Neural Compute Stick 2, and Intel® Vision Accelerator Design with Intel® Movidius™ VPUs) this demo is not supported with any of the Model Downloader available topologies.
 Other models may produce unexpected results on these devices as well.